BiG-CZ/bigcz.org/toolbox.md

 The BiG CZ Data Toolbox is an easy-to-install software system that includes graphical user interface (GUI) applications within an independent Python environment built upon the Conda packaging system and Conda virtual environments.

-This materials was showcased at our capstone [2017 BiG-CZ / ODM2 Hands-On Workshop](https://github.com/BiG-CZ/bigcz_wshp2017)
+This collection of software was showcased at our capstone [2017 BiG-CZ / ODM2 Hands-On Workshop](https://github.com/BiG-CZ/bigcz_wshp2017)

 ## BiG CZ Data Toolbox Components